adr/adr.github.io/_tabs/ad-practices.md

 title: AD Practices
 ---

-*Disclaimer:*
+> The lists on this page point at ADR capturing practices and related advice but do not necessarily endorse all of them.
-The lists on this page point at ADR capturing practices and related advice but do not necessarily endorse all of them.
+{: .prompt-info }

 [Timing Architectural Decisions](https://ozimmer.ch/assets/presos/ZIO-ITARCKeynoteTADv101p.pdf), a presentation given at the annual Swedish IT architect conference ITARC features many of the practices collected on this page.